Free lacrosse scoreboard with countdown clock

 At grassroots and club level, where technology-assisted officiating is not available, accurate tracking of the score, clock, and penalties is essential.
-JudgeMate's Free Scoreboard provides all three — including lacrosse-specific penalty durations (30s, 1min, 2min, 3min) that most scoreboard apps do not support.
+JudgeMate's Free Scoreboard covers all three, including lacrosse-specific penalty durations (30s, 1min, 2min, 3min) that most scoreboard apps do not handle.

 - Lacrosse Competition Formats, Officiating & Rules